idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

     - Summary section at the top with counts of teams, processes, and workers.
     - Below, lists of "Teams" and "Processes" with clickable links for further management.

-#### **2. Team Dashboard**
+#### **2. Department Dashboard**
-- **Overview**: The Team Dashboard will display detailed information about each team, including their assigned onboarding process, workers, and their progress.
-This dashboard enables the team manager to track the team's onboarding progress and manage workers.
+- **Overview**: The Department Dashboard will display detailed information about each department, including their assigned onboarding process, workers, and their progress.
+This dashboard enables the department manager to track the department's onboarding progress and manage workers.

 - **Dashboard Components**:
-  - **Team Information**: Basic info about the team such as team name, manager, and assigned onboarding process.
+  - **Department Information**: Basic info about the department such as department name, manager, and assigned onboarding process.
-  - **Onboarding Process**: A section showing the current onboarding process assigned to the team with clickable stages (linked to Process Dashboard).
+  - **Onboarding Process**: A section showing the current onboarding process assigned to the department with clickable stages (linked to Process Dashboard).
-  - **Designated Workers**: A list of workers assigned to the team with their current onboarding status (e.g., "In Progress", "Completed").
+  - **Designated Workers**: A list of workers assigned to the department with their current onboarding status (e.g., "In Progress", "Completed").
-  - **Add New Worker**: A button to navigate to a form to add new workers to the team.
+  - **Add New Worker**: A button to navigate to a form to add new workers to the department.

 - **Wireframe**:
-  - **Header**: "Team Dashboard" with the team name and manager.
+  - **Header**: "Department Dashboard" with the department name and manager.
-  - **Sidebar**: Links to "Team Information", "Assigned Process", "Workers", "Add Worker".
+  - **Sidebar**: Links to "Department Information", "Assigned Process", "Workers", "Add Worker".
   - **Main Content Area**:
-    - Team info at the top.
+    - Department info at the top.
     - Below, a list of stages in the assigned process.
     - Below that, a list of workers with their onboarding status.
     - An "Add New Worker" button to create a new worker.